Zuzanaczm/Digital_electronics_2/Labs/07-uart/readme.md

-# Lab 7: YOUR_FIRSTNAME FAMILYNAME
+# Lab 7: Zuzana Czmelová

 Link to this file in your GitHub repository: